 Proposal 1: RAN4 shall take the newly introduced BS signaling into RRM specification implementation for UE supporting [intraBandNRCA-NonCollocated-r18].
 Below can be treated as an example:

+For FR1 intra-band non-contiguous NR carrier aggregation, the UE shall be capable of handling at least a relative transmission timing difference as shown in Table 7.5.4-1, between slot timing of all FR1 pairs of TAGs provided that UE indicates that it is capable of [intraBandNRCA-NonCollocated-r18] and BS signaling [xxx] is indicated.

 Proposal 2: The discussion on RRM requirement impact for TDD-TDD inter-band EN-DC with overlapping bands could be delayed until clear interpretation for the new BS signaling is concluded in RAN4 RF session.

 4. Reference